 4. Cape Buffalo

-- Cape Buffalo, commonly known as the African buffalo, is a Sub-Saharan African bovine species, widely regarded as the most dangerous amongst the big five animals.
+- Cape Buffalo, commonly known as the African buffalo, is a Sub-Saharan African bovine species, widely regarded as the most dangerous amongst the big 5 safari animals.
 They are fierce and unpredictable – it takes an entire pride of lions to bring one down.

 - Their horns can help distinguish between the male and female buffalo.
 An adult male buffalo has horns that meet in the middle of their heads, forming a helmet-like shield used in defence as well as in a show of dominance.
 The female buffalo has smaller horns.